mirthAI/MUS-Pathology-Registration/README.md

 ### Steps:

 1. **Prepare the Dataset:**
    - Open `1_Preparing_the_Data.ipynb` and run it.
-This self-explanatory notebook will guide you through all the steps to prepare the dataset.
+This self-explanatory notebook will guide you through all the dataset preparation steps.
    - This process will create two folders, `png_data` and `processed_png_data`, inside the `data` directory.
 The images inside `processed_png_data` will be used to train the networks; you may delete the `png_images` directory if desired.

 2. **Train Image Registration Network:**